grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 { name = "John" }
 ```

-If the key isn't a valid identifier, you must must wrap it in double quotes like a string.
+If the key isn't a valid identifier, you must wrap it in double quotes like a string.

 ```river
 {